PacktPublishing/Node-Cookbook-3rd-Ed/6-Working-with-Web-Frameworks/content.md

 const auth = require('./routes/auth')
 ```

+Koa has an internal concept of cookies - and also of signed
+cookies.
+Not only this, but it uses the [`keygrip`](http://npm.im/keygrip)
+module internally to supply a rotated credentials system.

+So, to allow our session cookie to be signed, need to set the
+`app.keys` property to an array of possible keys
+(each key should be a minimum of 32 bytes), like so:

 ```js
 app.keys = ['koa has integrated secret management', 'add another key for rotated credentials benefits']
 ```

+Next we'll register the `koa-generic-session` and `koa-bodyparser` middleware:

 ```js
 app.use(session())
 app.use(bodyParser())
 ```

+Now we'll configure our main Koa `router` instance with a new `/auth`
+mount point that uses the routes defined on our `auth` router
+(which we'll create in `routes/auth.js` shortly):

 ```js
 router.use('/', index.routes())